cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/write-strategy.md

 ---
+lang: en-US
 title: Write your strategy
-lang: en-US
-toc: false
+description: Cassandre tutorial - Write your strategy
 ---

 # Write your strategy

-## Writing a minimal strategy
+## Start with a minimal strategy

-We start by editing `my-trading-bot/src/main/java/com/mycompany/bot/SimpleStrategy.java` to add some variables that we will need later: the currency pair we want to deal with, the amount we will order on each position and the rules we will set when creating the new position.
+We start by editing `my-trading-bot/src/main/java/com/mycompany/bot/SimpleStrategy.java` to add some variables that we will need later: the currency pair we want to deal with, the amount and rules we will use when creating a new position.

 ```java
 /** Currency pair. */